 Comparing Construction (Materials & Quality)

 - The top layer holds the responsibility of comfort with some added cooling features.
-The 3-inch Bio-Pur Plus™ memory material has an open-cell structure meant to keep things breathable.
+The 3-inch proprietary Bio-Pur® foam is an eco-friendly alternative to memory foam and has an open-cell structure meant to keep things breathable.

-- The base layer is a thick, 7-inch dense polyfoam.
+- The base layer is a thick, 7-inch dense proprietary foam called BioCore®.
 It is the firmest layer for deep support, and it helps give the bed its shape.

 The TEMPUR-Adapt® line gives you the option of an all-foam or hybrid construction shipped with free White Glove Delivery anywhere in the continental United States.
 Standing at 11 inches tall, Adapt is covered in their SmartClimate cover made with high-weight yarn that regulates temperature.